shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 a paranoid person is unhappy and therefore - insecure.

-The NSA is an organisation full of unhappy people who are afraid of their own shadow, incompetent and evil ones, which contributes **nothing** to the well-being of Americans and the world at large, yet keep claiming the opposite is the fact.
+The NSA is an organisation full of unhappy people who are afraid of their own shadow, incompetent and evil ones.
+It contributes **nothing** to the well-being of Americans and the world at large, yet keep claiming the opposite is the fact.
 While it taps to many unencrypted messages on the Internet, in a vein and unfounded hope that it can reach genuine understanding, and spends